rmcd1024/derivmkts/README.md

 pegboard that illustrates the central limit theorem.
-Balls drop from the top and randomly fall right or left, providing a physical simulation of a binomial distribution.^[My physicist brother-in-law tells me that real-life Galton boards don't typically generate a normal distribution because, among other things, balls acquire momentum in the direction of their original travel.
-The distribution is thus likely to be fat-tailed.]
+Balls drop from the top and randomly fall right or left, providing a physical simulation of a binomial distribution.
+(My physicist brother-in-law tells me that real-life Galton boards don't typically generate a normal distribution because, among other things, balls acquire momentum in the direction of their original travel.
+The distribution is thus likely to be fatter-tailed than normal.)

 You can see the Galton board in action with `quincunx()`.